peter hanson's field guide to interesting film

 "Lonely Are the Brave" aka "The Last Cowboy" (1962).
-Kirk Douglas often selects this modern Western as his favorite of his own pictures, and he shows great taste in doing so.
-Adapted from Edward Abbey's novel by veteran screenwriter Dalton Trumbo—whom Douglas said contributed the only perfect first-draft screenplay the actor had ever encountered—the story concerns a present-day cowboy desperately at odds with the industrial world.
+Kirk Douglas often called this modern Western the favorite of his own pictures, and he showed great taste by doing so.
+Adapted from Edward Abbey's novel by veteran screenwriter Dalton Trumbo—whom Douglas said contributed the only perfect first-draft screenplay the actor ever encountered—the story concerns a present-day cowboy desperately at odds with the industrial world.
 A wild, maverick personality with a wicked temper, Jack Burns (Douglas) gets into trouble with the law fast, then leads his pursuers (notably sympathetic Walter Matthau and thuggish George Kennedy) on a merry chase through rugged mountains.
 Douglas, Trumbo, and director David Miller capture the excitement and mounting danger of the chase, gracefully building the film toward a potent climax.
 Often acting solo, with just his horse and the landscape to hear him, Douglas cuts an iconic figure but never loses sight of the tragically earthbound man he's playing.

 “The Lusty Men” (1952).
-While I can’t claim affection for Nicholas Ray’s entire body of work, I do find his forays into the psychology of doomed men magnetic.
+While I can’t claim affection for Nicholas Ray’s entire body of work, I do find his various attempts at exploring the psychology of doomed men magnetic.
 The monoliths in this mini-filmography are of course 1950’s “In a Lonely Place” and 1954’s “Rebel Without a Cause,” but sandwiched between those titanic movies is this tough, smart character piece about a pair of rodeo cowboys and the woman whose fate is tied to their self-destructive lifestyle.
 An unusually vibrant Robert Mitchum stars as Jeff, a past-his-prime rodeo rider whose tarnished allure inspires ranch hand Wes (Arthur Kennedy) to try his hand at the rodeo circuit.
 Jeff agrees to mentor Wes despite the objections of Wes’ level-headed wife Louise (Susan Hayward).
 This begins a bruising little dance in which Wes scales the heights that Jeff once scaled, while Louise desperately pleads with both men to quit while they’re ahead.
 Some of the histrionics are writ too large, as was the norm for pictures in the early ’50s, but the creative team grounds the piece in hard-boiled dialogue and unsentimental plotting.
 Mitchum paints a vivid portrait of a man incapable of embracing life’s lasting pleasures, and Kennedy efficiently depicts the emotional experience of a small man stepping, however fleetingly, into a larger man’s boots.
-While nominally about the rodeo circuit, and in fact loaded with tasty set designs and second-unit footage, “The Lusty Men” is really a story about the larger themes of fame, greed, and hubris.
+While nominally about the rodeo circuit (check out the tasty second-unit footage), “The Lusty Men” is really a story about the larger themes of fame, greed, and hubris.
 Heady stuff for a two-hour romp about busting broncs.